MariaDash/HW-Linux_Terminal_GitBash_Commands/README_HOMEWORK_1.md

 ```

 ## 8. Print the contents of directory
-`ls` -  command  which is allowed us to see the content of the current directory
++ `ls` -  command  which is allowed us to see the content of the current directory
-`ls -a` command show all files including hidden files
++ `ls -a` command show all files including hidden files
-`ls -l` - command from the list which allowed us to see the content of the current directory in a long format
++ `ls -l` - command from the list which allowed us to see the content of the current directory in a long format
- .bash_history - example of a hidden file  - there all files started name with a dot.
+Note: `.bash_history` - example of a hidden file  - there all files started name with a dot.
-`ls -a -l`  or `ls -al` or `ls -la`  - all files with parameters
++ `ls -a -l`  or `ls -al` or `ls -la`  - all files with parameters
-`ls -t` - sort by modification time (date)
++ `ls -t` - sort by modification time (date)
-`ls -tr` - sort by modification time (date) reverse order
++ `ls -tr` - sort by modification time (date) reverse order
-`ls -ltr`  - sort by modification time (date) reverse order in long format
++ `ls -ltr`  - sort by modification time (date) reverse order in long format
-I will show my favourite one - the last:
++ I will show my favourite one - the last:
 ```
 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing Course/Git/dir1 (main)
 $ ls -ltr